Eleazor H. Ellis

-Eleazor Holmes Ellis (August 26, 1826 – December 9, 1906) was an American lawyer and judge.
-He was the 6th mayor of Green Bay, Wisconsin, and was a Wisconsin circuit court judge for seven years.
+Eleazor Holmes Ellis (August 26, 1826 – December 9, 1906) was an American lawyer, Democratic politician, and Wisconsin pioneer.
+He was the 6th mayor of Green Bay, Wisconsin, (1860) and served seven years as a Wisconsin circuit court judge (1872–1879).
+His name was sometimes abbreviated as E. Holmes Ellis or E. H. Ellis.

+Ellis was one of the first American children born in what is now Wisconsin.
+He was the eldest child of surveyor Albert Gallatin Ellis, who was one of the first American settlers in Wisconsin.

 Family

 Eleazor Holmes Ellis was born on his father's farm in what was later known as Preble, Wisconsin, now part of Green Bay, Wisconsin.
 At the time of his birth, it was unorganized land of Brown County in what was then the Michigan Territory.
 Eleazor and his siblings were some of the earliest colonist children born within the boundaries of what would become the state of Wisconsin.
 His father, Albert Gallatin Ellis, was the publisher of the Green Bay Intelligencer—the first newspaper published west of Lake Michigan.
 Albert G. Ellis was also Mayor of Stevens Point, Wisconsin, at the same time that Eleazor was Mayor of Green Bay.

 Eleazor's younger brother, Frederick S. Ellis, was also active in politics, serving in the Wisconsin State Assembly and Senate, and also later serving as Mayor of Green Bay.

 Eleazor married three times and had a total of nine children.
 In 1850, Ellis married Harriet Sovina Gilbert.
 They had two children before she died in 1854.
 Ellis then married Eliza D. Chappel in 1858.
 They had seven children before her death in 1878.
 In 1881, he married Ruth K. Gillette.

 Ellis died from old age in 1906 and was interred at Green Bay's Woodlawn Cemetery.